 At the end of the Turkish occupation, the castle was still owned by the Lengyel family but it lost its military significance.
 No one cared about its repairs, so it slowly started to perish.
 Finally, the destruction of the castle was caused by a thunder-strike that exploded the gunpowder in its tower at the end of the 17th century.
 All documents have burned in the fire.
 Emperor Habsburg Leopold had the rest of the castle’s buildings destroyed in 1702 likewise he did away with so many other castles in fear of the rebellious Hungarians.

 During the War of Independence of Prince Rákóczi Ferenc, the Kuruc (rebel) armies no longer used the castle, it gradually collapsed, and its stones were scattered to the constructions of the local population.
-The remaining walls were reinforced in 1931, 1953, and 1965-66.
+The remaining walls were reinforced in 1931, 1953, and 1965-66, then in 2020.

 If you like my writings, please feel free to support me with a coffee here: